survival guide

 • Telescope.
 Who has such a thing.
 The night sky is simply incredible.

-what you should find out beforehand
+What you should find out beforehand

 also good to know